How to become a famous arms expert by correspondence course

 Oh, the final letter from Boothroyd to Fleming, who by then is very ill, in which Tom's name comes up prominently and dated March 23rd April 1958.
 The letters are from Fleming's grandson's book titled, The Man with the Golden Typewriter:

-And so it was, that the myth of Boothroyd's so-called expertise, was busted.
-By Tom Threepersons!
+And so it was, that the myth of Boothroyd's so-called expertise was busted.
+By a mention of Tom Threepersons!